pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 discussions on
 [Metadata](https://github.com/SignalK/specification/blob/master/gitbook-docs/data_model_metadata.md).

-The plugin supports centralised (static) and, distributed (dynamic) update mechanisms.
+The plugin allows meta data for any keys to be specified in its configuration file and also provides a meta injection service on a Unix FIFO that can be used by any peer process.

 ## Operating principle

-__pdjr-skplugin-meta-injector__ accepts meta data in the form of one or more *metadata* arrays and processes this data into meta values which are injected into the Signal K tree alongside the data values which they describe.
+__pdjr-skplugin-meta-injector__ accepts meta data in the form of a *metadata* array (see below).

-*Metadata* arrays can be presented to the plugin through either a __metadata__ property defined in the plugin configuration file or as values of some arbitrary key or keys defined in the cnfiguration file's __includepaths__ array.

-After a server start, __pdjr-skplugin-meta-injector__ delays scanning any defined __includepaths__ for a user-defined time period set by the configuration file's __startdelay__ property.
-This delay gives those applications which proved values for the __includepaths__ keys an opportunity to generate the *metadata* objects that the plugin will consume.

-Once all the __includepaths__ *metadata* has been processed, the plugin issues a notification on 'notifications.plugins.pdjr-skplugin-meta-injector.status' to indicate that it has completed its task.
+Each entry in the metadata array consists of a full or partial key and associated meta data.
+The plugin consolidates meta data for each full key entry and writes it into the Signal K tree as a "meta" entry under each full key.

+The plugin configuration file can include a single "metadata" array property which will be processed immediately that the plugin is started.

+Immediately after processing any configuration file metadata, the plugin begins listening on a Unix FIFO path defined by the configuration file "fifo" property.

+A peer process, usually, but not necessarily, another Signal K plugin can write a metadata array as JSON text to the FIFO for injection into the Signal K tree at any time.

 ### Format of a *metadata* array